Robert Mueller: Special Counsel for the DoJ (2017–2019)

 On October 30, 2017, Mueller filed charges against former Trump campaign chairman Paul Manafort and campaign co-chairman Rick Gates.
-The 12 charges include conspiracy to launder money, violations of the 1938 Foreign Agents Registration Act (FARA) as being an unregistered agent of a foreign principal, false and misleading FARA statements, and conspiracy against the United States.
+The 12 charges included conspiracy to launder money, violations of the 1938 Foreign Agents Registration Act (FARA) for acting as unregistered agents of a foreign principal, false and misleading FARA statements, and conspiracy against the United States.

 On December 1, 2017, Mueller reached a plea agreement with former national security adviser Michael Flynn, who pleaded guilty to giving false testimony to the FBI about his contacts with Russian ambassador Sergey Kislyak.
-As part of Flynn's negotiations, his son, Michael G. Flynn, was not expected to be charged, and Flynn was prepared to testify that high-level officials on Trump's team directed him to make contact with the Russians.
-On February 16, 2018, Mueller indicted 13 Russian individuals and 3 Russian companies for attempting to trick Americans into consuming Russian propaganda that targeted Democratic nominee Hillary Clinton and later President-elect Donald Trump.
+As part of Flynn's negotiations, his son, Michael G. Flynn, was not expected to be charged, and Flynn was prepared to testify that high‑level officials on Trump's team directed him to make contact with Russian representatives.
+On February 16, 2018, Mueller indicted 13 Russian individuals and 3 Russian companies for attempting to deceive Americans into consuming Russian propaganda that targeted Democratic nominee Hillary Clinton, and later President-elect Donald Trump.

 On February 20, 2018, Mueller charged attorney Alex van der Zwaan with making false statements in the Russia probe.

-On May 20, 2018, Trump criticized Mueller, tweeting "the World's most expensive Witch Hunt has found nothing on Russia & me so now they are looking at the rest of the World!"
-Mueller started investigating the August 2016 meeting between Donald Trump Jr. and an emissary for the crown princes of Saudi Arabia and the United Arab Emirates.
+On May 20, 2018, Trump criticized Mueller, tweeting that "the World's most expensive Witch Hunt has found nothing on Russia & me so now they are looking at the rest of the World!"
+Mueller also began investigating the August 2016 meeting between Donald Trump Jr. and an emissary for the crown princes of Saudi Arabia and the United Arab Emirates.
 The emissary offered help to the Trump presidential campaign.
-Mueller was also investigating the Trump campaign's possible ties to Turkey, Qatar, Israel, and China.

-On December 18, 2018, The Washington Post published an article concerning a report prepared for the U.S. Senate which stated that Russian disinformation teams had targeted Mueller.
+Mueller was additionally examining the campaign's possible ties to Turkey, Qatar, Israel, and the People's Republic of China.
+On December 18, 2018, The Washington Post reported on a Senate‑commissioned study concluding that Russian disinformation teams had targeted Mueller.

 On March 22, 2019, Mueller concluded his investigation and submitted the special counsel's final report to Attorney General William Barr.
 A senior Department of Justice official said that the report did not recommend any new indictments.
-On March 24, Attorney General Barr submitted a summary of findings to the United States Congress.
-He stated in his letter, "The Special Counsel's investigation did not find that the Trump campaign or anyone associated with it conspired or coordinated with Russian in its efforts to influence the 2016 U.S. presidential election."
-Mueller's report also reportedly did not take a stance on whether or not Trump committed obstruction of justice; Barr quoted Mueller as saying "while this report does not conclude that the President committed a crime, it also does not exonerate him."
+On March 24, Attorney General Barr submitted a summary of findings to the U.S. Congress, stating, "The Special Counsel's investigation did not find that the Trump campaign or anyone associated with it conspired or coordinated with Russia in its efforts to influence the 2016 U.S. presidential election."
+Mueller's report reportedly did not take a position on whether Trump committed obstruction of justice; Barr quoted Mueller as saying, "while this report does not conclude that the President committed a crime, it also does not exonerate him."